Welcome to Klarna’s Shopping Pulse!

 Online

-is the most popular way to compare prices across stores.
-In fact, the only country in which the majority compare prices across physical stores is the US.
+is the most popular way to compare prices across stores across all markets.

 Sweden

-is the only country where consumers more often user price comparison services instead of browsing online stores to compare prices.
+is the only country where consumers use price comparison services more often, instead of browsing online stores to compare prices.

 One app to compare them all.